Save the Turtles

 Likewise, scientific discovery-based solution towards pathogenic disease is crucial in dealing with this ongoing situation.
 Similarly, ex situ conservation such as captive breeding, genome bank resource is a call of the day towards this end.

 150 countries around the world signed the Convention on International Trade in Endangered Species (CITES) to restrict the trading of wild species like turtles if their existence is threatened and these regulations need to be implemented properly.
-Lastly, spreading awareness through formal education, training, and networking with relevant government and non-government bodies is very essential to save the turtle population.
-In Australia, the TurtleSAT app has been introduced for users to take pictures of turtles which allows exploiting the device’s GPS to record hotspots of turtle breeding whereas another app called FeralScan could be used to report about invasive feral animals so that they can be controlled.
+Lastly, spreading awareness through formal education, training, and networking with relevant government and non-government bodies is essential to save the turtle populations.
+In Australia, the TurtleSAT app has been introduced for users to take pictures of turtles which allows utilising GPS to record and monitor hotspots of turtle breeding.
+Additionally, another app called FeralScan permits the reporting of invasive animals so that they can be controlled.

 WSO's Activities and Initiatives

 WSO Friend of the Earth and Friend of the Sea projects are actively involved in protecting threatened turtles species as follows:

 - Promote products certified from sustainable fisheries and aquaculture.
 Fisheries certification requirements imply compliance with bycatch reduction measures, no bycatch of endangered species, implementation of TEDs and Fisheries Aggregating Devices (FADs) without entangling nets.
 Agriculture certification requirements request management plan for any endangered species on the agriculture site, conservation of biodiversity corridors and others which can protect turtles.

 - Introduction of the Turtle Safe logo to motivate fishing companies to avoid bycatch of sea turtes.

 - Launch a Change.org petition to make TEDs mandatory in all countries.

 - Awarenss campaigns at school and on socials to prevent plastic pollution in the ocean.